ansys/pyansys-tools-variableinterop/doc/source/user_guide/index.rst

 Usage
 -----
-Values and metadata can be created like any other Python object:
+You can create values and metadata like any other Python object:

 .. code:: python